This post contains affiliate links. Click here to see what that means!

 AIP Kitchen Tour is a monthly feature in which we profile a member of the AIP community and their kitchen setup in hopes that it will further inspire us to get our kitchens organized and set up for success!
 We’ve interviewed folks who are making the AIP lifestyle a reality in everything from college dorms and small city apartments, to large households with non-AIP family members, and everything in between.
 Through these interviews, we hope to share how they make it happen across a variety of budgets and living situations, and give the community a wealth of inspiration.
 Read more Kitchen Tours here!

 How long have you been eating AIP?
-2.5 years
+I started eating AIP in April 2017.

 How has the AIP changed your life?